EN2022 Conference + Exhibition

 CGI Central Business Lounge

 There is a poster area sponsored by Accenture which will feature posters of research and projects conducted by energy professionals from around Australia in an accessible and visual way.
 This area will be adjacent to the Hydrogen Zone and will be a focal point.
-Poster presentations will be scheduled to occur during breaks throughout the conference and advertised in the program and conference app.
+Poster presentations will be scheduled during breaks throughout the conference and advertised in the program and conference app.

 Research poster exhibition